• Taryn Lopez, UAF Geophysical Institute research associate professor

 Read article

-Friday Focus: The beat goes on!
+Friday Focus: The athletics effect

 Read article